Earnings, data boost helps European shares halt slide

 * Bond selloff, euro rise casts shadow on market

-LONDON, May 6 European equity indexes edged higher in choppy trading on Wednesday as strong euro zone services data and corporate results offset a sell-off in the region's government bonds and a rise in the euro.
+LONDON, May 6 European equity indexes rebounded in choppy trade on Wednesday as strong euro zone services data and corporate results offset a sell-off in the region's government bonds and a rise in the euro.

 Shares erased early losses after surveys showed euro zone businesses started the second quarter with healthy growth as a buoyant order book again encouraged them to hire more.

-The pan-European FTSEurofirst 300 index was up 0.2 percent at 1,558.30 points by 1032 GMT after falling in five of the previous six sessions.
-The index is down more than 5 percent from a 14-1/2-year high hit in April.
+The pan-European FTSEurofirst 300 index was up 0.4 percent at 1,561.05 points at 0810 GMT after falling in five of the previous six sessions.
+The index is down 5.5 percent from a 14-1/2 year high hit in April.

-"There is an unwinding of those trades ... because of Greece and because people are starting price a higher probability that a U.S. rate hike won't happen this year."

 Despite a largely positive earnings season, which has seen 63 percent of STOXX Europe 600 companies that have reported so far meet or beat consensus expectations, European shares have given back some of the hefty gains accumulated since the start of the year.